CPM Investing LLC - Research and Investment Publications

 Bonds - Debt instrument of a company or government.
 A bond pays a fixed rate of interest.
 The terms "Bonds" and "Fixed Income" are often used interchangeably.

 Index fund - A mutual fund or ETF that follows preset rules in order to track a specific index.
 An index fund typically invests in all securities in the index (for example, the DJIA).
+Index funds are popular because many professional managers have trouble producing better returns than these market averages over time, they are fully transparent (it is easy to see an index's holdings and their weights), and indexes funds are inexpensive.

 Asset Class - A term used loosely to refer to a group of securities (usually stocks, bonds or some other broad category of securities).
 The performance of an asset class is often measured by a published index, such as the Dow Jones Industrial Average (DJIA), or the Barclays Aggregate Bond index (AGG), which tracks investment grade bonds.
 As new indexes are developed for more refined groups of securities, these more focused groups are at times called assets classes.
 The stocks of Ford, GM, and Toyota belong to the "autos" class of stocks.
 They could also be in the "large company" class of stocks.